Justin Blanchard: Education

-Blanchard grew up in San Antonio, Texas and currently resides in Los Angeles, California.
-He earned his BFA in Drama from New York University’s Tisch School of the Arts, training at the CAP21 musical theater program, the Experimental Theatre Wing and the Stonestreet Film and Television Studio.
-He received his MFA in Acting from Brown University, then led by Artistic Director Oskar Eustis.
-Blanchard has performed professionally for more than 20 years, and is a current member of SAG-AFTRA and the Actors' Equity Association.
+Blanchard grew up in San Antonio, Texas and resides in Los Angeles, California.
+He earned his BFA in Drama from New York University's Tisch School of the Arts, training at the CAP21 musical theater program, the Experimental Theatre Wing and the Stonestreet Film and Television Studio.
+He received his MFA in Acting from Brown University.
+Blanchard has performed professionally for more than 20 years, and is a member of SAG-AFTRA and the Actors' Equity Association.

 Blanchard is an alumnus of Texas Military Institute.
-He achieved the rank of Lieutenant Colonel as a Company Commander in TMI's nationally-distinguished Corps of Cadets.
+He achieved the rank of Lieutenant Colonel as a Company Commander in TMI's Corps of Cadets.

 Career

 Justin Blanchard has performed in television, film, theatre and radio.

-Blanchard made his Broadway debut as 2nd Lieutenant Hibbert in the acclaimed production of Journey's End.
-Journey's End received the Tony Award, Drama Desk Award, Outer Critics Circle Award, Drama League Award and a special citation from the New York Drama Critics Circle all for "Best Revival of a Play.”
-Journey's End was Blanchard’s first ever audition in New York City.
+Blanchard made his Broadway debut as 2nd Lieutenant Hibbert in Journey's End.
+Journey's End was Blanchard's first ever audition in New York City.

 In television and film, Blanchard has been a Guest Star on Law & Order: Special Victims Unit and co-starred in the PBS special The Mystery of Matter: Marie Curie.
 Other notable television appearances include All My Children, Guiding Light, and One Life to Live.
-He is featured in commercials for Oscar De La Renta (w/ Rooney Mara, Dir.: David Fincher) and the MTV: Safe Sex campaign.
+He appeared in commercials for Oscar De La Renta and the MTV: Safe Sex campaign.
 In film, he has co-starred in The Middleman (Dir: by Heath Cullens), Over There (Dir: Mark Parees), and Alyssa & Sara (Dir: Josh Wick).
-He has also done voiceover work for audiobooks such as Romeo and Juliet, A Midsummer Night’s Dream, the radio plays of J.M.
+He has also done voiceover work for audiobooks such as Romeo and Juliet, A Midsummer Night's Dream, a podcast adaptation of a play by J.M.
 Barrie, video games and commercials.

-Notable theatrical performances include: King of Navarre in Love’s Labour’s Lost for Commonwealth Shakespeare Company in Boston Common, Hamlet in Hamlet and Henry V in Henry V for New York Classical Theatre (Off-Broadway), Malcolm in Macbeth for Theatre For a New Audience (Off-Broadway), Iago in Othello at the Shakespeare Festival of St. Louis, and Iachimo in Fiasco Theater’s Cymbeline.
-Justin starred opposite Antonio Banderas and Chita Rivera as Niko in the Broadway workshop for Zorba.
+Notable theatrical performances include: King of Navarre in Love's Labour's Lost for Commonwealth Shakespeare Company in Boston Common, Hamlet in Hamlet and Henry V in Henry V for New York Classical Theatre (Off-Broadway), and Iachimo in Fiasco Theater's Cymbeline.